X-rays properties, uses and method of obtaining X-rays by using Coolidge tube

 Method of obtaining X-rays by using Coolidge tube

-- A source of high potential difference between the filament (cathode) and the target (anode) to accelerate the emitted electrons from the filament.
+- A source of a high potential difference between the filament (cathode) and the target (anode) to accelerate the emitted electrons from the filament.

-- Evacuated tube contains the filament and target.
+- The evacuated tube contains the filament and target.

-When the filament is heated, negative electrons are produced and directed towards the target under the influence of the electric field, The electrons acquire large kinetic energy depending on the voltage difference between the filament and the target, When an electron collides the tungsten target, part or all of its kinetic energy is concerted into X-rays.
+When the filament is heated, negative electrons are produced and directed towards the target under the influence of the electric field, The electrons acquire large kinetic energy depending on the voltage difference between the filament and the target, When an electron collides the tungsten target, part or all of its kinetic energy is converted into X-rays.

 Spectrum of X-rays

-They are called Soft X-ray spectrum, bremsstrahlung, such as braking radiation, They can be generated when the velocity of the colliding electrons (coming from cathode) is reduced upon passing through a retarding electric field due to the electrons of the target material, its energy decreases due to repulsion, collision and scattering.
+They are called Soft X-ray spectrum, bremsstrahlung, such as braking radiation, They can be generated when the velocity of the colliding electrons (coming from cathode) is reduced upon passing through a retarding electric field due to the electrons of the target material, its energy decreases due to repulsion, collision & scattering.

-According to Maxwell-Hertz theory, the decrease in the energy of the electrons converts into electromagnetic radiation contains all the different possible wavelengths because the electrons lose its energy gradually.
+According to Maxwell-Hertz theory, the decrease in the energy of the electrons converts into electromagnetic radiation contains all the different possible wavelengths because the electrons lose their energy gradually.